voxmens/docker-booked/README.rst

 By default, the compose configuration uses `deck-chores <https://deck-chores.readthedocs.io>`_ to perform the `background jobs listed here <https://www.bookedscheduler.com/help/background-jobs/>`_ for Booked.
 Note that this requires accessing your docker socket from the ``officer`` container and I'm not sure what happens if you're already running deck-chores in a different container.
 If you prefer, you can simply comment out the container in ``docker-compose.yml`` and either live without the background jobs or else trigger them manually with e.g., a cron job using ``docker-compose exec``.
+There is a bug in the SQL query in ``sendmissedcheckin.php`` that prevents sending missed checkin emails that the Dockerfile patches around, but if it ever gets fixed, it might break the Dockerfile.